 1. Slow website speed

-No one likes to wait for a website page to load.
-In fact, waiting is so loathed across the Internet that major search engines like Google factor your site’s loading speed into your SEO score.
-Websites that take more than a few seconds to load are penalized, while sites that load instantly are given a boost in search results.
+No one likes to wait for a webpage to load.
+In fact, waiting is so loathed across the internet that major search engines like Google factor your site’s loading speed into your SEO score.
+Sites that take more than a few seconds to load are penalized, while sites that load instantly are given a boost in search results.

 So, choosing a hosting provider that can provide visitors with a speedy experience is essential to your page ranking.
-If you can afford it, consider upgrading to VPS or cloud hosting in favor of slower shared hosting.
+If you can afford it, consider upgrading to the best VPS hosting or the best cloud hosting from slower shared hosting.
 That’s especially important if you have more than a few thousand visitors to your site each month.

 Also, make sure that your host’s data center is located close to your audience.
 The further data has to be transmitted back and forth, the longer it takes for your website to load.
 You may also want to consider setting up page caching with your host or enlisting the help of a content delivery network (CDN).